pfSense® CE on the Vault

 - Select “UEFI only”

-- Press “F4” to save and exit the BIOS
+- Press RETURN then “F4” to save and exit the BIOS

-- While powering up the Vault again, press “F11” key and verify that it boots to the BIOS boot options screen.
+- While powering up the Vault, press “F11” key and verify that it boots to the BIOS boot options screen.

-- NOTE: If using the serial installer, F11 commonly will not show the boot options menu.
+NOTE: If using the serial installer, F11 commonly will not show the boot options menu.
 In this case, use the “DEL” key to enter the BIOS.
-In the BIOS, a specific boot device can be chosen from the last, or rightmost tab.
+In the BIOS, a specific boot device can be chosen from the “Save & Exit”, or rightmost tab.

-- Verify that the Vault boots and begins the installation process
+- Verify the Vault boots and begins the installation process

 - Follow the on screen installation prompts to install pfSense® CE